 SITE NAME: Hepple Tower, Hepple

 DESIGNATION: Listed Building grade II, SM

 CONDITION: Poor

 OCCUPANCY: N/A

-PRIORITY CATEGORY: D (D)
+PRIORITY CATEGORY: F (D)

 OWNER TYPE: Private

-LIST ENTRY NUMBER: 1371440

 C14 ruined tower.
 The south wall stands to almost 40 feet but the eastern wall collapsed many years ago.
 The interior walls are around eight feet thick and most of the tunnel vault remains.
 Now under threat from encroachment by vegetation and there are signs of stone and pointing decay.
-A repair scheme has been drawn up with Historic England funding and discussions are underway to agree the next steps.
+A repair scheme grant aided by Historic England is starting on site in summer 2018.